RPG-Maker-Translation-Tools/rpgm-asset-decrypter-lib/README.md

 A library for decrypting/encrypting RPG Maker MV/MZ audio and image assets.

-Used in my [rpgm-asset-decrypter-rs](https://github.com/savannstm/rpgm-asset-decrypter-rs) CLI tool.
+Used in [rpgm-asset-decrypter-rs](https://github.com/savannstm/rpgm-asset-decrypter-rs) CLI tool.

 ## Installation